-Banksy, the famous graffiti artist, also addresses the idea of continuing original art work with his Picasso sculpture.
+Banksy, the famous graffiti artist, also addresses the idea of continuing original artwork with his Picasso sculpture.
 Here he writes a quote credited to Picasso and crosses out his name and puts his own.
 He just took ownership of that quote by permanently engraving it onto a sculpture.
 Banksy creatively demonstrates the meaning of that quote.
 But I have not heard a single person call Banksy a fraud or thief, he just stole a quote.
 The idea of continuing original artwork is actually an essential part of how the art world functions.

-For some reason photographers find it their right to take photos of anything they want and profit off of the photo.
-Things that have trademarks and copyrights like buildings, sculptures, bridges, clothes, cars, furniture, products, paintings, etc. Except other photographs, that’s the one big no no. If you take a photo of a photo you are officially a thief now but everything else is fair game?
+Photographers say it’s their right to take photos of anything they want.
+And that they can profit off of the photos they take.
+Things that have trademarks and copyrights like buildings, sculptures, bridges, clothes, cars, furniture, products, paintings, etc. But when it comes to photographing photographs, it appears that’s where they draw the line.
+If you take a photo of a photo you are officially a thief now but everything else is fair game?
 That doesn’t sound fair to me.

 If you are offended by Richard Prince’s art, take a deep look at your photographs.
 Observe how many copyrighted and trademarked things appear in your images.
 Of course, this doesn’t apply to all photographers, as some photographers strictly shoot nature, portraits, etc. I’m referring to photography as a whole.

 Rather than being so upset about what Richard Prince is doing.
 Why don’t we seriously consider what he is doing and trying to say?
 Allow his pieces to provoke us to think critically about art.
 About how we are going to approach art in this modern era of digital technology.
 After all, none of us actually produces art that’s 100% original.

 Interestingly, two of the women whose Instagram photos were used by Richard Prince admitted they didn’t even make the image they posted.